For Colorado Residents with Disabilities

 No, once you have been approved for the program, your license is valid as long as you remain a resident of Colorado.
 The license does not need to be renewed each year, and can continue to be used as long as it is intact and readable.

-Are totally and permanently disabled youth eligible for the Lifetime Fishing License?
+Are youth with total and permanent disabilities eligible for the Lifetime Fishing License?

 Yes.
 Youth who meet all of the qualifications for the program are eligible to apply.
 However, youth are not required to hold a fishing license until they are 16 to fish in Colorado.